 Course content draws on the science of leadership (e.g., Marzano, Wheatley), melded with Montessori practices, Strengths Theory, and Positive Psychology.
 The Montessori courses are written for leaders and represent a specialization in Montessori education.
 MACTE competencies are embedded throughout the coursework.
 The program is designed to equip adult learners for administrative positions in public, private, charter, and nonpublic schools and school systems serving students - early childhood through 12th-grade.

-Sarasota University is a degree program and does not grant Montessori credentials or state teacher licensure.
+While Sarasota University programs offer many advantages to students they do not lead to Montessori teaching credential nor state licensure.
+There are, however, several ways that students may achieve employment and licensure.
+Most students will find their place of employment to require a Teacher Certification which can be earned at a Teacher Certification Program.
+Some public Montessori schools may also require licensure.
+Sarasota University encourages all students to contact their state Department of Education and desired place of future employment for more information.